 The immigration rules allows you to combine periods of residency under other limited categories which are as follows:

-a member of the operational ground staff of an overseas-owned airline;
+A member of the operational ground staff of an overseas-owned airline.

-a minister of religion, missionary or member of a religious order;
+A minister of religion, missionary or member of a religious order.

-a qualifying work permit holder;
+A qualifying work permit holder.

-a representative of an overseas newspaper, news agency or broadcasting organisation;
+A representative of an overseas newspaper, news agency or broadcasting organisation.

-a highly skilled worker, investor or entrepreneur in tier 1.
+A highly skilled worker, investor or entrepreneur in Tier 1.

-Your dependants are eligible to apply for settlement at the same time as you, as long as they have lived with you in the United Kingdom for a period of 5 years.
+Your dependants are eligible to apply for indefinite leave to remain also referred as Tier 2 settlement at the same time as you, as long as they have lived with you in the United Kingdom for a period of 5 years.

 Minimum salary for ILR applications from April 2016